aleksandr-efimenko/personal-portfolio-website/_posts/WIP/nextjs-postgres-s3-locally.md

 README.md
 ```

-### 3. Configure Prisma to work with Docker
+### 4. Configure Prisma to work with Docker

 In the `prisma/schema.prisma` file, we need to

+- change the provider from `sqlite` to `postgresql`:
 - Add binaryTargets to the generator block.
 It will allow us to use the Prisma CLI inside the Docker container.
 You need to your binaryTargets specific to your OS and architecture.
 For example, for M1 Mac, I use "linux-musl-arm64-openssl-3.0.x".
 To support other OS and architectures, you need to add them to the binaryTargets array.
 More about binaryTargets [here](https://www.prisma.io/docs/orm/reference/prisma-schema-reference#binarytargets-options).

-- change the provider from `sqlite` to `postgresql`:
+I want to use the same `schema.prisma` file for local development on machines with different OS and architectures and also for CI/CD pipelines on GitHub Actions.
+So in my case, the `prisma/schema.prisma` file looks like this:

 ```prisma
 generator client {